ssurucu/CustomProjects/README.md

 3.4.
 Execute in a loop for a specified time, as specified in the configuration file, 3.5.
 Log other significant events in a shared log file.

-4. Shared Memory Buffer and Transaction Format
+4.Shared Memory Buffer and Transaction Format

 4.1.
 Shared memory buffer is to be accessed in a mutually exclusive manner 4.2.
 Shared memory buffer will have a capacity of at least 2000 transactions